Microsoft Teams App

 - In the Teams Admin Center, navigate to “Teams apps” and then select “Setup policies”

-- Choose the “Global (Org-wide default)” policy.
-This policy applies to all users unless overridden by other specific policies
+- Choose the “Global (Org-wide default)” policy

-- Under “Installed apps,” click “Add apps” to ensure “Wintro” is included in the list of apps that are automatically installed for users
+- Under “Installed apps,” click “Add apps” to ensure “Wintro” is included

 Option B: Deploy to a specific group (recommended for pilots or phased rollouts)